maximeg/mongoid_max_denormalize/README.md

 # Mongoid::Max::Denormalize

 `Mongoid::Max::Denormalize` is a denormalization extension for Mongoid.

-It was designed for a minimum number of queries to the database.
+It was designed to do a minimum number of queries to the database.

-For now, support only Mongoid 3.

 * Denormalize fields
 * Denormalize methods (only in One to Many situations for now)